linode/docs/docs/networking/native-ipv6-networking.md

           inet6 ff32:20:2001:db8::/96 scope link
             valid_lft forever preferred_lft forever

 The lines beginning with `inet6` show your IPv6 address block.

 As displayed above, you will have inet6 blocks even if you only have one IPv6 address:

  * The first, ending in `global`, is the global IPv6 address which everyone can connect to.

  * The second, ending in `link`, is your link-local address.
 An IPv6 link-local address is a unicast address that can be automatically configured on any interface.
-The link-local is usually in the fe80::/10 range, however to comply with [RFC 3849](https://tools.ietf.org/html/rfc3849), the link-local for the documentation address is in the ff32::/10 range.
+The link-local is usually in the `fe80::/10` range, however to comply with [RFC 3849](https://tools.ietf.org/html/rfc3849), the link-local address for this documentation is in the `ff32::/10` range.

 If your Linode does not have the correct IPv6 address or an IPv6 address at all, you should verify that you have router advertisements enabled and you have disabled privacy extensions.
 In order to use Linode's SLAAC, your Linode will need to accept router advertisements.
 These settings are properly set in our distribution templates by default.